frida/frida-website/_i18n/en/_docs/stalker.md

 ## Slabs

-Let's now take a look at where stalker stores its instrumented code, in slabs.
+Let's now take a look at where Stalker stores its instrumented code, in slabs.
 Below are the data-structures used to hold it all:

 ```